image-source-control/image-source-control/readme.txt

 **Image Source layouts**

-Choose between different image source displays:
+Choose between different credit displays:

 * list all image sources below the content of a specific page or place the list manually
-* show the image source as a caption/overlay above the image
+* credit as a caption above the image
-* embed a complete source list of all images and photos on your website
+* embed a complete credit list of all images and photos on your website

 **Frontend Features**

-* display sources for images in content, galleries, shortcodes, and featured images
+* display credits for images in the content, galleries, shortcodes, and featured images
 * define the layout and position of the image source
 * attach the image source list below the content automatically or using a shortcode or PHP function
 * display image sources on archive pages